 If not included, you need to invest in some bar and chain oil, to ensure your chain doesn't burn out or bind up.
 All-electric chainsaws have visible reservoirs that you need to keep topped up for good maintenance.

 Lastly, don't forget to sharpen the chain.
 This should be done every few hours of work, either by yourself or at a hardware store.
-If you start to see that your electric saw is producing more sawdust instead of wood chips, then it is definitely time to get it sharpened.
+If you start to see that your electric saw is producing more sawdust instead of wood chips, then it is definitely time to grab your electric chainsaw sharpener and get it sharpened.